oracle-livelabs/oci/peoplesoft-import-to-cloud-manager/2import-psft/import.md

 In this lab, we'll import all components(Application Server, Process Scheduler Server, Web Server and ELK) of PeopleSoft Environment into PeopleSoft Cloud Manager.

-In this lab, we'll import all components(Application Server, Process Scheduler Server, Web Server and ELK) of PeopleSoft Environment into PeopleSoft Cloud Manager.

 ## Task 1: Import PeopleSoft Database System to PeopleSoft Cloud Manager

 In this part of the lab, we begin with the import of PeopleSoft DB system running on Database as a Service (DbaaS) platform to PeopleSoft Cloud Manager.